missinglink/pipeline/README.md

 **Q. So you stream from the orchestrator to the available workers and then stream the responses back to the orchestrator?**

-The orchestractor **ONLY** tells workers where to attach their `stdin` streams to; it does not do any work and does not usually ever see any of the data.
+No, the orchestractor **ONLY** tells workers where to attach their `stdin` streams to; it does not do any work and does not usually ever see any of the data.

 ##### Example: